-Christmas is an exciting time of the year for the entire family, and that includes your dog too.
-Most owners want their four-legged furry friend to be involved in all the festivities incl a dog Christmas dinner.
+Christmas is an exciting time of the year for the entire family, including your dog.
+Most owners want their four-legged furry friend to be involved in all the festivities, incl a dog Christmas dinner.

 That still leaves lots you can share with your dog.
 Alternatively, you could purchase a ready-prepared dog Christmas dinner.

 Dog Christmas dinner – Starters

 Starters should generally be avoided.
 Starters generally consist of things such as pate, smoked salmon or prawns.
 Whilst a small amount is fine, it is usually not advisable as it can upset your dog’s tummy.

 Your dog will want to join in enjoying the roast